What is Tax-Advantage?

 #1 – 401(k):

-- Most business organizations offer this plan, the employee selects his/her own contribution up to certain limits with various investment options mainly based on tax-deferred principle.
+- Most business organizations offer this plan.
+The employee selects his/her own contribution up to certain limits with various investment options, mainly based on the tax-deferred principle.
 Some employers also contribute a matching amount to this fund.
-Yearly employees can contribute up to $19,000 in this account while employees above 50 can contribute an additional $6,000 in this account.
+Yearly employees can contribute up to $19,000 in this account, while employees above 50 can contribute an additional $6,000 in this account.

 - The amount of employees invested in this account is safe even if the employee leaves an organization, upon new employment, the employee will have the option of whether to switch or stay with the old plan.
 Up to age 70 years, an individual can invest and keep his/her money in these accounts eventually after you need to withdraw and pay taxes on your earning as regular income earning.